 2 road journeys, 3 hours each.

-Mid-range modern hotel close to the beachfront in Copacabana, Rio.
+Good quality upper mid-range modern hotel on the beachfront in Copacabana, Rio.
 Small, smart, pousada-style guesthouse in Buzios with well equipped rooms , private bathroom and air-conditioning.

 We carefully select our local partners, some of whom we have worked with for over 25 years.
 Their English-speaking guides understand the expectations of our clients very well, and are consistently singled out for praise by the latter on their return.